2/21/2025

 Chief Financial Officer

-No, that's that's effectively right.
-I think we've taken a prudent but conservative approach in the past to the extent that, you know, if we had corporate costs that are tax deductible, we haven't been recognizing the deferred tax asset on it because we didn't necessarily have the visibility on utilization of those.
-And with the changes with Eiffel, we will now be able to tax affect those items as you would traditionally expect.
-So so that'll provide a little bit of a tailwind going forward, probably to the tune of two to four million dollars a quarter.
-Ben.
+That's effectively right.
+I think we've taken a prudent but conservative approach in the past to the extent that if we had corporate costs that are tax deductible, we haven't been recognizing the deferred tax asset on it because we didn't necessarily have the visibility on utilization of those.
+And with the changes with Eiffel, we will now be able to tax effect those items as you would traditionally expect.
+So that'll provide a little bit of a tailwind going forward. probably to the tune of $2 to $4 million a quarter, Ben.

 speaker

-OK, I got it.
-And then also in that segment, the block energy maybe just give us an update on on what what happened there.
-And that is that just simply just just taking the loss out of future years and on a year over year basis.
+Okay.
+I got it.
+And then also in that segment, with block energy, maybe just give us an update on what happened there.
+Is that just simply just taking a loss out of future years then on a year-over-year basis?

 speaker